einzigartigerName/xlight/README.md

 ### Install
 To build this you need:
-* ld - The GNU linker
+* lld - The LLVM Linker
 * nsam

 ```bash